Youcef-11/FaderNetworks-TensorFlow/Readme.md

 https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html
 ```

+## Classifier
-## Training the classifier is only important for the training of fader network.
+Training the classifier is only important for the training of fader network
 ```
 ./classifier.py #to train the classifier
 ```

+## Train Fadernetwork
-## Put the name of the trained classifier folder in params.yaml file
+Put the name of the trained classifier folder in params.yaml file
 ```
 ./fader_train.py #to train the fader
 ```

+## Inference
-##  Put the name of the trained fader folder in params.yaml file
+Put the name of the trained fader folder in params.yaml file
 ```
 ./main.py #to see results
 ```